 Arson cases are serious.
-At the criminal defense law firm Meyer Van Severen, S.C. we provide the aggressive, intelligent criminal defense needed by individuals accused of arson.
-Criminal defense attorneys Benjamin T. Van Severen and Matthew R. Meyer are top Wisconsin attorneys poised to defend you against an arson case.
+At the criminal defense law firm Meyer Van Severen, S.C. we provide the aggressive, intelligent criminal defense needed by individuals accused of this violent felony.
+Criminal defense attorneys Benjamin T. Van Severen and Matthew R. Meyer are top Wisconsin attorneys poised to defend you against any criminal charge.
 We believe that hiring the best Wisconsin criminal defense attorneys is crucial to success in your case.
 To speak to a top Milwaukee criminal defense attorney, contact our defense firm at (414) 270-0202 immediately.

 Section 943.02 of the Wisconsin Statutes prohibits arson of buildings and property damage caused by explosives.
-The statute indicates that this arson charge is a Class C felony.
+The statute indicates that this criminal charge is a Class C felony.
 It’s proven a few ways:

 Building of another means a building in which a person other than the actor has a legal or equitable interest which the actor has no right to defeat or impair, even though the actor may also have a legal or equitable interest in the building.

 An insurance policy isn’t a defense to this crime.
 If the defendant recovered on an insurance policy connected to the building, there’s not immunity.
 The focus is still on whether someone other than the defendant had a legal/equitable interest in the property.